Other Names: Avastin®, MVASI™

-Note: Each of the side effects above was reported in 10% or greater of patients treated with bevacizumab.
+Note: Each of the side effects above was reported in 10% or greater of patients treated with bevacizumab-xxxx.
 Not all possible side effects are included above.

-- Perforation or fistula- an abnormal hole in your stomach, intestine, esophagus, or other organ, which may be life-threatening.
+- Perforation or fistula- an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening

 - Blood clots and events such as stroke and heart attack.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, and coma.
 If you start to have any of these symptoms let your doctor know right away.

 - Changes to your kidneys, which could cause protein in your urine and kidney failure, which can be life-threatening